I took portraits of combat-tested soldiers at Fort Bliss — and they told me their incredible stories

 “He had issues with that.
 He became an alcoholic for awhile, has PTSD from it.
 He’s been sober for awhile … but for awhile he was pretty messed up in the head.
 So that’s why I try not to judge others.”

 “But he’s doing fine now,” Bauerly said.
 “He’s remarried, got a nice kid … He’s on full disability now cause he has shrapnel on his whole right side.
-He has to wear that special tag for when he sets off [metal detectors].
+He has to wear that special tag for when he sets off [metal detectors].”

 Name and rank: Major Matthew Daniel Meyer.